 Elev8+ Troubleshooting & FAQ

-- Check Username: Confirm your TradingView username is correct (spelling and case matter).
+- Check username: Confirm your TradingView username is correct (spelling and case matter).

 - Solution: Reduce your Sweep Levels+ list.
 Disable longer-horizon levels (Monthly/Yearly) and keep only the Core Six.